exAspArk/batch-loader/README.md

 end
 ```

-And setup GraphQL to understand which fields are lazy:
+And setup GraphQL to use the built-in `lazy_resolve` method:

 ```ruby
 Schema = GraphQL::Schema.define do